This rosemary citrus roast chicken recipe is absolutely one of the easiest ways to prepare the tastiest chicken with a minimal of fuss!

 Note: start this the day/evening before you want to serve it.

-It’s so easy to prep, but if you only want to a few pieces of chicken for two of you, check out my similar air fryer chicken thighs recipe.
+It’s so easy to prep, but if you only want to a few pieces of chicken for two, check out my similar air fryer chicken thighs recipe, or my oven roasted chicken drumsticks recipe.

-And now for the main event: rosemary roast chicken!
+And now for the main event: rosemary roasted chicken!

 original recipe by Christina Conte serves 6 people with a 5 lb chicken